-Use of Camera in Class
+Use of Camera Remotely

-Students are encouraged to turn their cameras on during lectures/class discussion (not a requirement) to foster a sense of community, increase focus, remain engaged and maintain accountability.
+Students are encouraged to turn their cameras on during group activities/discussion (not a requirement) to foster a sense of community, increase focus, remain engaged and maintain accountability.
 To test your video click on this Zoom Help Center link, Testing Your Video.
-An option to "Choose a Virtual Background" exists if you wish to display an image or video as your background.
+An option to "Choose a Virtual Background" exists if you wish to display an image or video as your background (for privacy or personal flare).
 You may also choose to customize your Zoom Profile by adding a personal picture or an Avatar (i.e. Mirror: Cartoon Avatars & Stickers for Zoom, Loomie, Loomie 3D Avatars, etc.) to your Zoom profile as fun, creative and memorable way to display your person or interests.
 See Zoom Classroom Etiquette below for more details.